What can you do with the MWS system? How does it work? Concrete usages and the technology behind it.

 Interaction: Game, training, gambling and challenge

 With the MWS system, users can play and train with each other remotely and locally and choose from various game modes.
-The modes carom, cinque birilli, gambling, challenge and training are available to users and differ in their purposes:
+The modes Carom, Cinque Birilli, Gambling, 3CC Masters and Training are available to users and differ in their purposes:

 - Carom: Standard game mode for three cushion and classic disciplines with a universal scoreboard for set systems and long distances.

-- Gambling: Like the carom game mode, but in addition, a stake is determined that is the same for both players and is played for.
+- Gambling: Additional option for the Carom and Cinque Birilli game modes.
+A stake is determined that is the same for both players and is played for.
 At the start of the match, the stake is debited to the MWS user accounts of both players.
 The winner of the match receives the stakes of both players credited minus a small administration fee.
 This mode is only available remotely, for a valid game result there must be a winner and a loser (a draw is not possible), and both players need a covered account.

 - Training: All positions stored in the MWS cloud can be called up and trained in the training mode.
 The private game and training archive, the private directory structure, the public library with specialist literature and training programs, as well as shares from other users are available.
 New positions can also be created and saved in training mode.